Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Conclusion

 To summarize, we developed a model of superconductivity in conductors with a parabolic band spectrum and strong attractive interactions between electrons.
-We noted the significance of the separation of spatial scales in analyzing the Cooper pair instability.
+We highlighted the significance of spatial scale separation in analyzing Cooper pair instability.

-We demonstrated that the strong interaction potential, which might bind electrons into pairs, results in a state characterized by a spatially random phase of the order parameter.
+We demonstrated that a strong interaction potential, which can bind electrons into pairs, results in a state characterized by a spatially random phase of the order parameter.
 This inhomogeneous state lacks global phase coherence.
 However, it can be characterized by the pseudogap arising from electron scattering by phase disorder.
-At low temperatures, the long-range correlation between regions possessing different phases plays an important role.
-This correlation is responsible for phase-synchronization and, therefore, superconductivity in the system.
-We emphasized that the preformed Cooper pair model in conductors with parabolic bands and strong interaction can be mapped to the model of superconductivity in flat-band systems.
+At low temperatures, long-range correlations between regions with different phases plays an important role.
+These correlations drive phase synchronization, and therefore superconductivity, in the system.
+We emphasized that the preformed Cooper pair model in conductors with parabolic bands and strong interactions can be mapped onto the model of superconductivity in flat-band systems.

-Finally, we note that at the transition $\mu\rightarrow 0$, the size of the Cooper pair becomes macroscopic, causing the contribution of nonlocal terms to vanish.
+Finally, we note that at the transition $U \gg U_{c}$, in the case of a fixed particle number, the chemical potential approaches zero, $\mu\rightarrow 0$, causing the contribution of nonlocal terms to vanish.
 Therefore, we expect a different superconducting state compared to the one considered here.